chillicoder/cablegate/README.markdown

 * A static copy of the latest (or close to it) Cablegate pages as archived by wikileaks and distributed by bittorrent
 * Awareness of this codebase, and the build numbers as provided by wikileaks, via a simple announce mechanism
-* Manual forcing of Mirror announcements to other mirrors (ought not be needed now)
+* Automatic Mirror announcements to other mirrors
-* JSoN formatted export of known mirrors.
+* JSoN formatted export of known active and expired mirrors.
 (As in mirrors of this codebase, not all the known wikileaks mirrors but that's not a bad idea either.)

 Fork Me
 -------